deadheaven07/Assignment/README.md

 Assignment Details
-To move forward in the interview process, you are required to complete the following assignment:

 Task: Create a responsive website from the provided Figma design.
 Tech Stack: MERN (MongoDB, Express, React or Next.js, Node.js).